barbeque/sms-u-simple-cartridge/README.md

  * 0.1uF through-hole bypass capacitor

 ## Assembly Instructions
+ 1. Submit the gerbers from the Releases page to a PCB fabricator.
+Suggested settings: gold fingers (ENIG or ideally hard gold,) 45 degree bevel.
- 1. If you didn't get edge connector beveling (45-degree fingers) from your PCB fabricator, it may make sense to do the beveling yourself with a sanding block.
+ 2. If you didn't get edge connector beveling (45-degree fingers) from your PCB fabricator, it may make sense to do the beveling yourself with a sanding block.
- 2. Place components onto board.
+ 3. Place components onto board.
 If you are socketing your ROM, the socket may add too much additional height and keep a stock case from fitting.